KamraFace/RealtimeVoiceChat/README.md

 > ❗ **Project Status: Community-Driven**
 >
-> This project is no longer being actively maintained by me due to time constraints.
-I've taken on too many projects and I have to step back.
-I will no longer be implementing new features or providing user support.
->
 > I will continue to review and merge high-quality, well-written Pull Requests from the community from time to time.
 Your contributions are welcome and appreciated!

 ## What's Under the Hood?